nextgis/docs_ngcom/source/faq_webgis.rst

-Q: I forgot the password for Web GIS user created by the administrator
+I forgot the password for Web GIS user created by the administrator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-**A**: If you have forgotten the password for any user who is not a Web GIS administrator, follow these steps:
+If you have forgotten the password for any user who is not a Web GIS administrator, follow these steps:

 1. Go to `my.nextgis.com <https://my.nextgis.com//>`_
 2. Log in with NextGIS ID